RishiDesai/FaceEnhance/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- At least 50GB of free disk space for models and dependencies
+- At least 50GB of free disk space

 ### Setup